jaypeeZero/dotfiles/README.md

 There are some manual steps to be done on a fresh macOS installation before bootstrapping.
 Most of these are things that simply cannot be scripted (as far as I can tell).

-- Sign in to iCloud account
+- Sign in to iCloud account and App Store
-- System Preferences -> Keyboard -> Keyboard -> Modifier Keys -> Re-map `Caps Lock` to `Escape`

-## Note on remapping

-There might be ways of programmatically doing the caps lock to escape mapping, but they all seem to fall short of being able to properly detect the attached keyboards and

 # Bootstrapping